duncan/dev/pages/cv.md

 <span class="text-xs">This is the long version.
 See [Duncan’s resume](/resume) if you want the short version.</span>

 **James Duncan Davidson is a seasoned technology leader with a non-traditional career path guided by deep interests in technology, architecture, and art.** He is a generalist at heart who picks up new technologies, languages, and tools for whatever problem is at hand, always with a [beginner’s mindset][bm].
-He creates new insights and connections from a multitude of possibilities and helping others move faster.
 He has developed and delivered software platforms that millions of developers have used, written books that helped a generation of Mac developers, and made iconic photographs that have promoted hundreds of TED speakers’ presentations.

 His career started in the mid-1990s when a chance to work on the early World Wide Web interrupted his university’s architectural studies.
 He found himself at the right time at the right place.
 This work led to employment at JavaSoft, a division of Sun Microsystems, where he created [Apache Ant][ant] and [Apache Tomcat][tomcat].
 He then led their development and release to the Apache Software Foundation.